Crossmint/crossmint-swift-checkout/README.md

 # Crossmint Swift Checkout Example

-Example iOS app demonstrating the `CrossmintEmbeddedCheckout` component from the Crossmint SDK.
+Example iOS app demonstrating the `CrossmintEmbeddedCheckout` component from the Crossmint Swift SDK.

 ## Installation

-Add the Crossmint SDK to your project via Swift Package Manager:
+This example always uses the latest version from the `main` branch of the [Crossmint Swift SDK](https://github.com/Crossmint/crossmint-swift-sdk).

+To use a specific version in production, we recommend:

 ```swift
 dependencies: [